ease-lab/bankrupt/README.md

 2. Install dependencies and load modules on all the machines:
 ```
-./install load modules.sh
+./install_load_modules.sh
 ```

-3. Install distbenchr (we provide a copy in this repository) on intermediary.
+3. Install distbenchr (we provide a copy in this repository) on the intermediary.
 This is the machine from which one will drive the proof-of-concept experiment.
 [Source](https://github.com/marioskogias/distbenchr)